jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 guard after every file that `:runtime` finds.
 That is, you would have to execute `:runtime` verbosely to find these files.
 Or use `globpath()` (`globpath(&rtp, 'pat')`).
-Then source each file with `:source`, and unlet afterwards.
+Then source each file with `:source`, and unlet afterward.
 Too cumbersome to do.

 ---